 In contrast, a patient’s goals of care are often positive (eg, regaining something lost, attending a future family event).
 Frequently, social (eg, living at home, maintaining social activities) and functional (eg, completing activities of daily living without help) goals assume priority over health-related goals (eg, survival) .
 They are also patient-centric and individualized.
 For example, regaining independent ambulation after a hip fracture may be a goal for one patient whereas another might be content with use of a walker.
 Both short-term and longer-range goals should be considered and progress towards meeting these goals should be monitored, including reassessment if goals are not met within a specified time period.
 One approach that has been used in CGA is Goal Attainment Scaling .
 However, clinicians can establish and monitor patient goals more informally by determining these in the course of clinical care and asking about them during subsequent visits.

 Advanced care preferences — Clinicians should begin discussions with all patients about preferences for specific treatments while the patient still has the cognitive capacity to make these decisions.
 These discussions should include preparation for in-the-moment decision-making , which includes choosing an appropriate decision-maker (ie, appointing a durable power of attorney, also known as a health care proxy, to serve as a surrogate in the event of personal incapacity), clarifying and articulating patients’ values over time, and thinking about factors other than the patient’s stated preferences in surrogate decision-making.
 As an example, patients who want to extend their life as long as possible might be asked about what should be done if the patient’s health status changes and doctors recommend against further treatment, or if it becomes too hard for loved ones to keep them at home.
 Advance directives help guide therapy if a patient is unable to speak for him or herself and are vital to caring optimally for the geriatric population.
-(See "Ethical issues near the end of life".)
+(See "Ethical issues in palliative care and near the end of life".)

 EFFICACY — Most meta-analyses have found that comprehensive geriatric assessment (CGA) leads to improved detection and documentation of geriatric problems [1,20-24].
 However, the ability of CGA to improve outcomes (eg, decreased hospitalization, nursing home admission, and mortality) depends on specific CGA models and the settings where they have been implemented.